COVID-19 Events & Brand Experience Hub

 Please also refer to your local State websites for the latest updates.

-It’s a good question.
-As restrictions begin to ease, there are already opportunities for brands to communicate with their audiences face-to-face.
+There are already opportunities for brands to communicate with their audiences face-to-face.
 However, previous behaviours may no longer be applicable so it’s important to find out what’s changed and review your engagement strategy before engaging with your audience.
-We're seeing positive behaviours from people in both NSW and QLD and believe this will translate over to corporate events if correct procedures are implemented.

 We are lucky to live in a society where technological advances are enabling us to stay connected whilst not physically being connected.
 Social media and technology have become an important source of our daily lives that provides context as all communities are forced to move online.